MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/search/overview.md

 The search endpoint is the native endpoint for Dataverse Search.
 This is the endpoint used for the search experience in model-driven apps.
 You can use this endpoint without authentication from within model-driven application experiences such as PCF controls or form scripts.

 You can also authenticate to this endpoint from external applications just as you would when using Web API, but you will use the `/api/search/` path rather than `/api/data/`.
+More information: [Use OAuth authentication with Microsoft Dataverse](../authenticate-oauth.md)

 ### Use the Dataverse SDK for .NET